 What information is available on the Smoke Sense app?

-Individuals who want to contribute to science can participate in the study by using the Smoke Sense app, a publicly available mobile application.
-Citizen scientists can use the app to learn about wildland fires and smoke health risks in their area.
-They can report their health symptoms, and the range of actions they are able or willing to take to improve their health condition or lower their exposure.
-Users will earn badges each week they participate.
+Individuals can learn about current and future air quality, wildland fires and smoke health risks in their area by downloading and using the app.
+They can also report their health symptoms, and the range of actions they are able or willing to take to improve their health condition or lower their exposure.
+Users will also earn in-app rewards for participating.

 Why is EPA conducting this study?

 Current air pollution health risk communication strategies have solid footing in science and are widely used across communities to protect public health.
 These strategies include: outreach by EPA on air quality and the Air Quality Index; public health advisories; and educational campaigns.
 However, it is not known whether these strategies are specifically effective in protecting public health during wildland fire smoke episodes.
 Exposure to wildland fire smoke can be acute and unexpected, last hours to weeks, and affect communities that may not have a public health response plan to reduce the adverse impacts of smoke exposure.